-Here are 5 Benefits of Drinking water for the skin
+Here are 5 Benefits of Drinking Water for the Skin

 We’ve all been told to drink water for a good health.
-This is not something that only learn from our family but it’s also something we study from our textbooks.
-Water is obviously something we need for our survival but it also has more functions than just keeping us alive.
-If you’ve noticed when you don’t drink enough water you could get a headache as well.
+This is not something we only learn from our family, but also something we study in our textbooks.
+Water is obviously something we need for our survival, but it has more functions than just keeping us alive.
+If you’ve noticed, when you don’t drink enough water you could get a headache as well.
 This is because your body is dehydrated and it’s impossible to function efficiently without water.

-Also that’s the length to which water effects the functions of your system.
+That is the length to which water affects the functions of your system.

-A number of reasons could arise when you don’t drink enough and they won’t all be as small as a headache.
-If you don’t drink water for prolonged periods of time it could result in severe cases such as kidney stones.
+A number of problems could arise when you don’t drink enough water, and they won’t all be as small as a headache.
+If you don’t drink water for a prolonged period of time, it could result in severe cases such as kidney stones.
 The following are 5 ways drinking water can benefit your skin.

 Deals with aging: Water helps in keeping the skin cells full and rigid.
 If there is insufficient water, the cells would shrink and droop, this would also be seen as wrinkles on the face.
 Water helps in rejuvenation of the cells and keeping it moisturized at all times.The cells becoming rigid also means that the skin has an elasticity to it, which further helps in delaying aging.

-Struggling with a Skin or Hair issue?
+Is your skin problem beyond drinking water?
+Need dermatological advice?
 Download the CureSkin App now by clicking here to get the best treatment.
 It’s easy, fast and affordable!